ELECTRICAL ENGINEERING (EENG)

 EENG532.
 LOW TEMPERATURE MICROWAVE MEASUREMENTS FOR QUANTUM ENGINEERING.
 3.0 Semester Hrs.

 The goal of the course is to provide hands on training in high-frequency, low-temperature measurements which are requisite for quantum information applications.
 This course introduces the fundamentals of high-frequency measurements, the latest techniques for accuracy-enhanced automated microwave measurements, low-temperature measurement techniques, low noise measurements, and common devices used in quantum information.
 The course will have three modules.
 The first module, basics of electronic measurements, will include chip layout, power measurements, ground loop testing, impedance measurements, noise fundamentals, cable and device fabrication and care.
 The second module, high frequency measurements, will include measurements of basic scattering parameters, accuracy enhancement and calibration, transmission line, amplifier, and oscillator characterization including noise measurements.
 The third module, low-temperature measurements, will cover critical parameters for superconductors and Josephson junctions, measurements of superconducting resonators, characterization of low-temperature electronic elements including amplifiers.
 At the end of this course the students will know how to use network analyzers, spectrum analyzers, cryostats, the software Eagle for chip design, amplifiers, and filters.
-Offered every Spring semester.
+Offered every Fall semester.

 View Course Learning Outcomes